FirebaseExtended/emberfire/README.md

 EmberFire lets you bind Firebase data as models in EmberJS, and will automatically synchronize changes to and from Firebase.

-EmberFire also supports [Ember Data](https://github.com/emberjs/data) and provides an adapter for use with Firebase.

 Usage
 -----
 EmberFire introduces the `EmberFire` namespace, that provides two objects.